Pollinator Habitat

 SSEA supports member municipalities in their pollinator initiatives by assisting with plant community surveys, invasive species removal, and site restoration suggestions and implementation.

 SSEA also supports SSEA members who have become a “Bee City” which they identify as part of their Bee City Canada membership.
 Bee City Canada offers programs to recognize communities and organizations that are taking steps or are committed to future initiative to help pollinations.
-In the Severn Sound Watershed, the Town of Midland and Townships of SevernGeorgian Bay, and Tiny are Bee Cities.
+In the Severn Sound Watershed, the Town of Penetanguishene, Town of Midland and Townships of SevernGeorgian Bay, and Tiny are Bee Cities.

 Bumble Bee on New England Aster